padlock ceop unlock search facebook swipe translate

 • Supervision

-• TA to complete First Aid training
+• EYFS TA to complete First Aid training

 • British Values to be part of the whole curriculum